-After graduating from high school, he tried college for a few years, but realized he was ill prepared for the rigors of higher education.
-He stepped away from his studies and devoted his time to developing Volatia, but would return about a decade later to earn a bachelor’s degree in management and leadership from Bluefield College in 2016.
+After graduating from high school, he tried college for a few years but realized he was ill-prepared for the rigors of higher education.
+He stepped away from his studies and devoted his time to developing Volatia, but would return about a decade later to earn a bachelor’s degree in management and leadership from Bluefield University in 2016.

 Volatia’s clients stretch from the healthcare industries to government, businesses, the legal community, and schools.